Typical and atypical properties of periodic Teichmueller geodesics: Introduction

 \begin{theo} Any component ${\cal Q}$ of a stratum in genus $g\geq 3$ contains only finitely many algebraically primitive Teichm\"uller curves. \end{theo}

-{\bf Plan of the paper:} In Section 2 we establish the first part of Theorem 1 as a fairly easy consequence of the results in \cite{H13}.
+{\bf Plan of the paper:} In Section \ref{lyapunov} we establish the first part of Theorem 1 as a fairly easy consequence of the results in \cite{H13}.

-Section 3 introduces the idea of a monodromy group and its Zarisky closure and uses it to show that for every component ${\cal Q}$ of a stratum and every component $\tilde {\cal Q}$ of its lift to the Teichm\"uller space of marked abelian differentials, the image under the homomorphism $\Psi$ of the stabilizer of $\tilde {\cal Q}$ in the mapping class group is Zariski dense in $Sp(2g,\mathbb{R})$.
-A local version of this result, group sieving and the first part of Theorem 1 then leads to the second part of Theorem 1.
+Section \ref{zariski} introduces the idea of local monodromy groups and their Zarisky closures and uses it to show Corollary \ref{zorich}.
+In Section \ref{galois}, this result together with group sieving and the first part of Theorem \ref{theolyapunov} leads to the second part of Theorem \ref{theolyapunov} and to Corollary \ref{zorich}.

-In Section 4 we look at the local monodromy group of an affine invariant manifold and show that it is Zariski dense in the symplectic group of rank corresponding to the rank of the manifold.
-We then compare the Chern connection on the Hodge bundle to the Gauss Manin connection and prove Theorem \ref{finite}.
-The proofs of Theorem \ref{cyclic} and Theorem \ref{finiteteich} are contained in Section 5.
+Section \ref{localaffine} contains some properties of the absolute period foliation of an affine invariant manifold.
+In Section \ref{local} we look at the local monodromy group of an affine invariant manifold and show that it is Zariski dense in the symplectic group of rank corresponding to the rank of the manifold.
+We then compare in Section \ref{connections} the Chern connection on the Hodge bundle to the Gauss Manin connection which leads to the proof of the first part of Theorem \ref{finite} in Secction \ref{uniqueness}.
+Section \ref{nested} uses information on the absolute period foliation to complete the proof of Theorem \ref{finite}.
+The proofs of Theorem \ref{cyclic} and Theorem \ref{finiteteich} are contained in Section 8.

-{\bf Acknowledgement:} I am very grateful to Alex Wright for pointing out a mistake in an earlier version of this work.
-Thanks to Alex Eskin and Alex Wright for helpful discussions.
-Part of this work was carried out in spring 2015 while I participated in the program on higher Teichm\"uller theory at the MSRI in Berkeley.
-I gratefully acknowledge support by a grant from the NSF during my stay.
-When this work was written I learned that Eskin, Filip and Wright obtained a stronger version of Theorem \ref{finite}.
+{\bf Acknowledgement:} During the various stages of this work, I obtained generous help from many collegues.
+I am particularly grateful to Alex Wright for pointing out a mistake in an earlier version of this work.
+Both Matt Bainbridge and Alex Eskin notified me about parts in an earlier version of the paper which needed clarification.
+Yves Benoist provided the proof of Proposition \ref{latticeordense}, and discussions with Curtis McMullen inspired me to the differential geometric approach in Section \ref{nested}.
+Part of this article is based on work which was supported by the National Science Foundation under Grant No. DMS-1440140 while the author was in residence at the MSRI in Berkeley, California, in spring 2015.